Salman Rushdie: Religious background

 Rushdie came from a liberal Muslim family, but he is an atheist.
 In a 2006 interview with PBS, Rushdie called himself a "hardline atheist".

 In 1989, in an interview following the fatwa, Rushdie said that he was in a sense a lapsed Muslim, though "shaped by Muslim culture more than any other," and a student of Islam.
-In another interview the same year, he said, "My point of view is that of a secular human being.
+In another interview the same year, he said: "My point of view is that of a secular human being.
 I do not believe in supernatural entities, whether Christian, Jewish, Muslim or Hindu."

-In December 1990, Rushdie issued a statement reaffirming his Muslim faith, distancing himself from statements made by characters in Satanic Verses that cast aspersion on Islam or Prophet Mohammad, and opposing the release of the paperback edition of the novel.
+In December 1990, Rushdie issued a statement reaffirming his Muslim faith, distancing himself from statements made by characters in Satanic Verses that cast aspersions on Islam or Prophet Mohammad, and opposing the release of the paperback edition of the novel.
 Later, in 1992, he cited the release of the statement as perhaps his lowest point, regretting its language, which he said he had not written.

 Rushdie advocates the application of higher criticism, pioneered during the late 19th century.
 In a guest opinion piece printed in The Washington Post and The Times in mid-August 2005, Rushdie called for a reform in Islam.

 What is needed is a move beyond tradition, nothing less than a reform movement to bring the core concepts of Islam into the modern age, a Muslim Reformation to combat not only the jihadist ideologues but also the dusty, stifling seminaries of the traditionalists, throwing open the windows to let in much-needed fresh air. ...
 It is high time, for starters, that Muslims were able to study the revelation of their religion as an event inside history, not supernaturally above it. ...
 Broad-mindedness is related to tolerance; open-mindedness is the sibling of peace.